IsmailBiswas/CTSync/mkdocs/docs/build_and_install.md

 pre-built image from GitHub Container Registry, or building and running it directly on your host machine.

+???+ failure "The server cannot be built and run directly on Windows or macOS."
+    This server relies on Linux-specific APIs, primarily `epoll`, which is not available on Windows or macOS.
+As a result, it is not possible to build and run it natively on those platforms.

+    However, on Windows, you can use WSL (Windows Subsystem for Linux) to build and run the server.
+    On macOS, please consider using the docker option to run the server.

 ### Option 1: Build Locally Using Docker Compose

 Ensure you have both `Docker` and `Docker Compose` installed on your system.